-A designated fire watch shall be required if it is identified during the risk assessment process (i.e. JHA) that there is a credible risk of a fire from the works being undertaken unless otherwise directed by Synergy.
+A designated fire watch shall be required if it is identified during the risk assessment process (i.e. JHA) that there is a credible risk of a fire from the works being undertaken.
+This requirement extends to any hot works undertaken in the BESS areas after batteries have been landed.
 This will be determined based on the type and nature of the hot works conducted, identification of combustibles in the surrounding area, wind/weather factors and the ability or inability to contain the hot works.
 This is to be documented in the JHA and Permit to Work (if required) and approved by the relevant Supervisor in control of the works.
 Any fire watch is required to be aware of how to operate a fire extinguisher.

-A fire extinguisher shall be available of hot work being undertaken.
+A fire extinguisher shall be available where hot work is being undertaken.
 Where hot works are to be undertaken, the direct area should be clear of combustibles and welding screens used as required.
 Gas testing shall be conducted prior to any hot work within an area with a suspected flammable atmosphere.